ibm-cloud-docs/openshift/openshift_ts.md

         ibmcloud oc worker ls -c <cluster_name_or_ID>
         ```
         {: pre}

-3. [Log in to your cluster](/docs/openshift?topic=openshift-access_cluster).
+5. [Log in to your cluster](/docs/openshift?topic=openshift-access_cluster).
 Note that if the {{site.data.keyword.openshiftshort}} web console does not work for you to get the login token, you can [access the cluster from the CLI](/docs/openshift?topic=openshift-access_cluster#access_oc_cli).

+    If you enabled the private cloud service endpoint only for a VPC cluster, you must be [connected to the private network through your VPC VPN connection](/docs/openshift?topic=openshift-access_cluster#vpc_private_se) to access the web console.
+    {: note}

-4. Check the health of the {{site.data.keyword.openshiftshort}} component pods that do not work.
+6. Check the health of the {{site.data.keyword.openshiftshort}} component pods that do not work.
     1. Check the status of the pod.
         ```
         oc get pods -n <project>